 We've been selling direct since 1975 through our colorful mail-order catalog and, since 1997, via our full online catalog.
 Unlike web-only storefronts, or department stores that sell optics only seasonally, we're specialists in telescopes and binoculars, it's what we do year-round.

-Located in central California in the Monterey Bay area, Orion operates retail stores in Cupertino and at our Watsonville headquarters office.
+Located in central California in the Monterey Bay area, Orion operates a retail store at our Watsonville headquarters office.
 Selected Orion products are available at finer astronomical dealers throughout the United States and internationally.

 Our product development team continues to design new and innovative Orion-brand products with the goal of offering amateur astronomers and outdoor enthusiasts the best selection in state-of-the-art optics, at affordable prices.

 We have highly trained sales and support staff who are knowledgeable about our products and willing and able to help you make an appropriate buying decision, and even assist you after the sale.
 We're experienced, informed and, perhaps uncharacteristically in this day and age, available to serve you person-to-person.
 You can talk to us!